fivetran/dbt_stripe_source/README.md

 ### Pivoting out Metadata Properties
 Oftentimes you may have custom fields within your source tables that is stored as a JSON object that you wish to pass through.
 By leveraging the `metadata` variable, this package pivot out fields into their own columns.
 The metadata variables accept dictionaries in addition to strings.

-Additionally, if you happen to be using a reserved word as a metadata field, any otherwise incompatible name, or just wish to rename your field, Below are examples of how you would add the respective fields.
+Additionally, you may `alias` your field if you happen to be using a reserved word as a metadata field, any otherwise incompatible name, or just wish to rename your field.
+Below are examples of how you would add the respective fields.

 The `metadata` JSON field is present within the `customer`, `charge`, `invoice`, `payment_intent`, `payment_method`, `payout`, `plan`, `price`, `refund`, and `subscription` source tables.
 To pivot these fields out and include in the respective downstream staging model, add the respective variable(s) to your root `dbt_project.yml` file like below.